WELCOME TO IE UNIVERSITY

-Every month, we open up our campuses to provide information about IE University, our educational model, grades, exchanges, internships, financial aid, university life, career prospects, employability and any other topic of interest to parents and prospective students.
-Open Days take place at both our Madrid and Segovia campuses and finish with a tour of the campus and its facilities.
+Every month, we open up our campus to provide information about IE University, our educational model, grades, exchanges, internships, financial aid, university life, career prospects, employability and any other topic of interest to parents and prospective students.
 Both parents and prospective students may attend the Open Days.
 These events are a way for prospective students and parents to meet and interact with current students, and experience a taste of life at IE University.EVENTS